Naturally Daily

 7. Discuss Parenting

 If you have kids from your previous relationships, make sure your partner is okay with them.
-Same rule goes for you when it comes to your partner’s kids.
+The same rule goes for you when it comes to your partner’s kids.

 8. Meet Their Friends and Family